-A knee osteotomy is the removal of a wedge of bone from the tibia to realign the leg.
+A knee osteotomy is the removal of a wedge of bone from the tibia to reshape and realign the leg.
 The tibia is the shinbone.
 Recovery time will depend on certain factors, such as your overall health.

 This procedure aligns the knee joint so the healthy part of the knee surface is able to do more weight-bearing.
 This takes pressure off the damaged part.
 Damage is often due to osteoarthritis.
 This surgery may be done instead of a total knee replacement.
+It may also be done to correct poor knee alignment for other reasons.

 While osteotomy does not cure conditions like osteoarthritis, the surgery may: